16 Best Hotels in Richmond, VA

 Richmond, Virginia's capital city, is filled with a range of hotel options, from luxury high-rise hotels to historic boutique properties.
 Many downtown hotels are in the area surrounding the state capitol building, while many cheap hotels can be found outside the downtown area and near the airport.

 The downtown area is concentrated on two sides of a curve in the James River.
 The city has a thriving arts scene and arts district.
 The Shockoe Slip area is filled with old warehouses and factories, now re-purposed as shopping, dining, and entertainment venues.
-Here's a look at 15 of the best hotels in Richmond.
+Here's a look at the best hotels and bed and breakfasts in Richmond.

 On This Page: